Please select a location and what language you would like to see the website in.

 Making Mikimoto Pearls shine all the brighter

 It takes countless hours of work and dedication to assemble a single pearl necklace.
-Our highly skilled experts sort through and select the pearls to ensure that each bead in a strand matches perfectly in color, size, shape, and luster.
+Our highly skilled experts sort through and select the pearls to ensure that each bead in a strand matches in color, size, shape, and luster.
 At Mikimoto, we attach particular importance to the quality of how well the pearls are matched.

 A pearl choker, about 40 cm long, is appropriate with everything from casual to formal eveningwear.
 It is one of the most popular lengths.